benlowry/chromeos-dev-setup/README.md

 All of the software installed uses web or CLI interfaces so the 'chroot' doesn't install a GUI, if you want to also install an interface and desktop software change `core` to `xfce` when running `crouton`.

-If you would like to add something please submit a pull request with your addition, it must include an updated README and a screenshot and links if it has a web interface.
-Improvements to the setup script are also welcome.

 *This script is public domain and may be used or modified in any way.*

+## Pull requests
+If you would like to add something please submit a pull request with your addition, it must include an updated README and a screenshot etc where applicable.
+Improvements to the setup script are welcome.

+## Running the setup
 To use this you'll need [crouton](https://github.com/dnschneid/crouton) and developer mode ready.

     $ sudo sh ~/Downloads/crouton -r trusty -t core -n my_chroot_name